cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 "Account Aggregation" was initially defined as user account aggregation where credentials from multiple individual user accounts are centralised into another application, with each user's permission.
 The aggregating application may be used by one user to merge information from multiple applications, or alternatively merge information of many users of a single application.
 This is commonly used for aggregating social media accounts, email accounts and financial accounts in order to obtain a consolidated overview, provide integrated reporting/analysis, and simplify usage and consumption by the user and/or their professional advisors.
 The aggreagting application may include making changes to account properties and interacting with the aggregated application's functionality.
 Some terms used elsewhere include password manager, financial account aggregator, client aggregator, or simply data aggregator.

-On consideration, it was felt that the provision of user credentials to the aggregator was not in itself an automated threat, and the resultant effects were indistinguishable from other information aggregation.
+On consideration, it was felt that the provision of user credentials to the aggregator was not in itself an automated threat, and the resultant effects were indistinguishable from other information harvesting.
 The effects on the ability for the web application owner to interact with the end user may be enhanced or reduced depending upon the circumstances, and thius may or may not be desirable.
-Therefore, it was decided to incorporate "Account Aggregation" together with other types of data collection, along with data aggregation where information is republished on the web elsewhere, in a single threat action "Scraping", as the.
+Therefore, it was decided to incorporate "Account Aggregation" together with other types of data collection, along with data aggregation where information is republished on the web elsewhere, in a single threat action "Scraping".

 #### Application consumption